 Rights and Warrants - A right is a privilege granted to existing shareholders of a corporation to subscribe to shares of a new issue of common stock before it is issued.
 Rights normally have a short life of usually two to four weeks, are freely transferable and entitle the holder to buy the new common stock at a lower price than the public offering price.
 Warrants are securities that are usually issued together with a debt security or preferred stock and that give the holder the right to buy proportionate amount of common stock at a specified price.
 Warrants are freely transferable and are traded on major exchanges.
-Unlike rights, warrants normally have a life that is measured in years and entitles the holder to buy common stock of a company at a price that is usually higher than the market price at the time the warrant is issued.
-Corporations often issue warrants to make the accompanying debt security more attractive.
+Unlike rights, warrants normally have a life that is measured in years and entitles the holder to buy more attractive.